Philio/disqus-android/README.md

 Use the `ApiConfig` class to set your app configuration

-Options:
+    ApiConfig apiConfig = new ApiConfig("MyApiKey", "AccessToken", LogLevel.BASIC);

+#### Standard options

 * API key - mandatory for all requests.
-* API secret - intended for server to server requests as an alternative to the API key/access token, can be used from a mobile app but this presents security risks and is not recommended.
 * Access token - required for requests that require authentication.
 * Referrer - required for some requests that perform domain checks, should match a domain in your Disqus app settings.
+* Log level - set the Retrofit logging level, see [Square's docs](http://square.github.io/retrofit/javadoc/retrofit/RestAdapter.LogLevel.html) for details.

+#### Other options

+* API secret - intended for server to server requests as an alternative to the API key/access token and provided for completeness.
+Can be used from a mobile app but this presents security risks and is not recommended.

 ### Create client